 \subsubsection{Implementation}

-We implement a prototype of Mal-Flows.
-We use the off-the-shelf tools~\cite{DBLP:conf/pldi/ArztRFBBKTOM14,DBLP:conf/icse/0029BBKTARBOM15,meng2019appscalpel} to get flow-related analysis results from apps.
+We implemented a prototype of \oursystem.
+We used the off-the-shelf tools~\cite{DBLP:conf/pldi/ArztRFBBKTOM14,DBLP:conf/icse/0029BBKTARBOM15,meng2019appscalpel} to get flow-related analysis results from apps.
 We set the timeout for each tool in analyzing an app as 20 minutes.
-We leverage Deep Graph Library to build and refine the HIN, and achieve the meta-path-group-guided random walk.
-We finally implement the channel-attention-based DNN classifier by PyTorch.
-Our MLP-based classifier is modeled with the dropout rate of 0.5 and the learning rate of 0.001, both of which are commonly-used in typical DNN-based models.
-The experiments are conducted on a machine with AMD Ryzen 5 7600X 6-Core Processor 4.70 GHz CPU, 128GB memory, Ubuntu 22.04 LTS (64bit) and NVIDIA GeForce RTX 3080 Ti (12GB) GPU.
+We leveraged Deep Graph Library to build and refine the HIN, and achieved the meta-path-group-guided random walk.
+We finally implemented the channel-attention-based DNN classifier by PyTorch.
+Our MLP-based classifier was modeled with the dropout rate of 0.5 and the learning rate of 0.001, both of which are commonly-used in typical DNN-based models.
+The experiments were conducted on a machine with AMD Ryzen 5 7600X 6-Core Processor 4.70 GHz CPU, 128GB memory, Ubuntu 22.04 LTS (64bit) and NVIDIA GeForce RTX 3080 Ti (12GB) GPU.